 There is a shop that only sells ‘Hello Kitty’ goods, a shop that goes by the name, ‘Pancakes, Teas, Coffee and Happy’.
 I have noticed in Osaka, the word ‘happy’ is used an awful lot.
 SoftBank, a Japanese telecommunications company, have their own robot.
 It moves around and has a conversation with me about their new products.
 His name is Pepper.

-Next I visit a place called Dotonbori.
-The pavement here is littered with small restaurants and Pachinko parlors.
+Next, I visit a place called Dotonbori.
+The pavement here is littered with small restaurants and Pachinko parlours.
 The restaurants are stacked high, each with brightly coloured signage that becomes illuminated in the evenings.
 It is the sort of street that I imagine looks just like a scene from Blade Runner at dusk, especially if it is raining.

 On the other side of Namba Station are shops selling manga and anime.
 The area is known as Den Den Town.
 I see two or three shops exclusively selling Magic the Gathering playing cards.
 Other shops sell model figurines and electronics.
 It reminds me of Akihabara, but only on a much smaller scale.
 Girls dressed as maids stand on street corners trying to lure people into the many maid cafés.